middleware2016/vagrant-hadoop-spark-cluster/README.md

 # 7. References
 This project was put together with great pointers from all around the internet.
 All references made inside the files themselves.
-Primaily this project is forked from [Jee Vang's vagrant project](https://github.com/vangj/vagrant-hadoop-2.4.1-spark-1.0.1)
+Primarily this project is forked from [Jee Vang's vagrant project](https://github.com/vangj/vagrant-hadoop-2.4.1-spark-1.0.1)

 # 8. Copyright Stuff
 Copyright 2014 Maloy Manna